madskjeldgaard/portedplugins/README.md

 ## Installation

 **Instructions for most systems**:
-1. Download one of [the prebuilt releases](https://github.com/madskjeldgaard/mkplugins/releases).
+1. Download one of [the prebuilt releases](https://github.com/madskjeldgaard/portedplugins/releases).
 Choose the one that fits your operating system.
 2. Unzip the contents in your extensions directory (If you don't know where this is, open up SuperCollider and evaluate `Platform.userExtensionDir` - the path will be posted in the post window).
 3. Recompile class library.

 **Arch Linux**:

-`yay -S supercollider-mkplugins`
+`yay -S supercollider-portedplugins`

 **RaspberryPi OS**: